aqjune-aws/cav25-artifact/README.md

 The artifact is a docker image containing HOL Light and a fork of the s2n-bignum repository (called 'hol-bignum' in the paper for anonymity) containing the proof suite presented in the paper.
 The artifact is available on Zenodo at [10.5281/zenodo.15210623](https://doi.org/10.5281/zenodo.15210623).
-We do not require any large amount of system resources to run the artifact, we tested it on AArch64 Linux (Mac users may encounter some issues.)
+We do not require any large amount of system resources to run the artifact, we tested it on AArch64 Linux and Mac.

 We claim all three badges: available, functional, and reusable.

 ## Smoke-Test Phase (~5 minutes)

-The correct behaviour of the artifcat can be evaluated by loading the docker image and running the tutorial of s2n-bignum:
+The correct behavior of the artifact can be evaluated by loading the docker image and running the tutorial of s2n-bignum:

 1. Load and enter the provided docker image (<1 min):